 Electronics may contain toxic materials such as lead, cadmium, and mercury which are dangerous to landfills.
 Approximately 1.9 to 2.2 million tons of electronics reaches the end of their usefulness each year.
 Only 18% of computers, cell phones, and televisions are recycled.

 The following is a list of local drop off locations, (it’s a good idea to contact them for more information on what they recycle, especially if it is a large item).

-Employees at SPARC Enterprises accepts all electronic devices at Allied Waste Services 1920 Northwest Washington Boulevard, Grants Pass, For more information please call SPARC at 541-472-9300.
+Employees at SPARC Enterprises accepts all electronic devices at Republic Services 1920 Northwest Washington Boulevard, Grants Pass, For more information please call SPARC at 541-472-9300.

 The staff at Goodwill and charitable organizations accepts used working electronics.